NAzT/dustMonitor/README.md

 # dustMonitor
 Code base for my dust/CO2 meter.
 Currently waiting on parts before implementing dust PPM.

+Currently supports graphing to the inbuilt LCD and via Bluetooth to the app.

 Still under active development - WIP.

 # Planned Features

 1. BLE service to push live readings to a mobile app
-2. WiFi and ThingSpeak to push data to the cloud
-3. SD Card option to save data to disk
+2. SD Card option to save data to disk
-4. Dust and VOC measurement
+3. Dust and VOC measurement
-5. Cheaper version with mobile app only
+4. Cheaper version with mobile app only

 Pull requests welcome!